UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 So let's do that one requirement at a time:

-.. note: This is actually a great use for "regular expressions".
-That is a topic all to itself, so we won't do that here.
-But if you are curious, you can read up on how to use regular expressions in Python to parse Roman Numerals in `Dive into Python 3 <https://diveintopython3.problemsolving.io/regular-expressions.html#romannumerals>`_

 **Requirement:** you can only use the letters ``M``, ``D``, ``C``, ``L``, ``X``, ``V``, and ``I``.